gavD/step-by-step-web-apps-with-lithium-php/_posts/2011-08-01-checking-data.markdown

 		// ...
 {% endhighlight %}

 Let's check that the model won't save without a department.
-We open up app/tests/cases/models/StaffTest.php and we're adding a setUp method, as well as testDepartmentIsMandatory.
-We're also no longer using our MockStaff because we can connect to our test database for extra realism:
+We open up app/tests/cases/models/EmployeesTest.php and we're adding a setUp method, as well as testDepartmentIsMandatory.
+We're also no longer using our MockEmployee because we can connect to our test database for extra realism:

 {% highlight php %}
 <?php
 namespace app\tests\cases\models;

-use app\models\Staff;
+use app\models\Employees;
 use li3_fixtures\test\Fixtures;

-class StaffTest extends \lithium\test\Unit {
+class EmployeesTest extends \lithium\test\Unit {

 	public function setUp() {
         Fixtures::config(array(